Free Year 7 Maths Test With Answers And Mark Scheme: Mixed Topic Questions

 This year 7 maths test is suitable for the majority of year 7 students and contains questions on a wide variety of topics.
 The test includes both procedural questions and applied problems.

 This test is designed to be taken at the end of year 7.
-If you’re looking for a test for the start of year 7, we recommend you download the free year 6 maths test instead as it will provide a much fairer assessment of what students know.
+If you’re looking for a test for the start of year 7, we recommend you download the free year 6 maths test instead as it will provide a much fairer assessment of what students know and to track their progress.

 What topics are likely to be covered in Year 7 maths